 - One of the perks of visiting distilleries is that you can often get a special edition whisky that is not available anywhere else.
 If Islay is on your itinerary, book a checked bag for your flight home and leave space for a bottle or two.
+Check how much whisky you are allowed to bring back with you.
 You will also receive whisky glasses at several distilleries which are yours to keep.

 - The Scottish Islands are rich in wildlife.
 If you are into birding, bring a pair of binoculars and a book of Scottish birds.
 During our trip, I spotted oystercatchers, large herons and colourful Eider ducks.

-- Last but not least: bring paracetamol. *HA HA*
+- Last but not least: bring paracetamol to cure your unevitable hangover. *HA HA*